Catholic Charities Higher Ground St. Paul

 The site of Catholic Charities Higher Ground St. Paul was originally developed for residential use in 1885 with single-family dwellings and duplexes.
 Between 1903 and the 1950s, the property was developed with a fire engine house, a two-story garage, an automotive service garage, and several residential buildings.
 When Catholic Charities purchased the property in 2014, an office building occupied the property.
 Remediation efforts addressed contaminants including PAHs, arsenic, lead, mercury, diesel range organics, and asbestos.
 During soil excavation on site, previously unknown asbestos and other hazardous materials were uncovered.
 The documentation, removal, and disposal resulted in added time and expense to the project.

 Higher Ground Saint Paul fills a unique need in the community.
 It offers dignified shelter and permanent homes to nearly 500 of our most vulnerable neighbors each day.
 Those that seek refuge in emergency shelter and that now have a home of their own are often individuals with complex needs including mental health issues, substance abuse issues and medical needs.
+This project is the first phase in a new vision to offer not only dignified shelter and permanent homes, but also critical services and support for vulnerable populations – creating pathways out of poverty and homelessness towards hope.

 - $4,500,000 Private Capital/Equity